At this new net-zero energy McDonald’s, on-site solar provides 100% of the power

 Running fully on renewable power, or reaching a goal of “net zero” energy use, “is still sort of at the technological edge for buildings,” says Carol Ross Barney, principal at Ross Barney Architects, the firm that led the design of the new restaurant.
 “But it’s definitely the future.”
 This restaurant will serve as a lab for McDonald’s to test sustainability solutions that the company can later replicate elsewhere, including new kitchen equipment that can help shrink energy use.
 “For a restaurant, the biggest energy use is in cooking, especially in a high-volume restaurant like this one at Disney World,” she says.
 The company will test new equipment for cooking burgers that can go on standby when there are fewer customers (older equipment had to keep running) and new coolers and freezers that are as efficient as possible.

 In the net-zero-energy McDonald’s dining room, a passive ventilation system circulates the air to keeps the space comfortable without having the air conditioning on most of the time.
 “We were really interested in taking advantage of the climate in Florida, which is most of the year is fantastic,” Ross Barney says.
 “You really don’t need to condition the air.
 You could sit outside, and in most cases inside, without any air conditioning or heating.”
 Windows tied to the building’s energy system automatically open when the temperature and humidity are comfortable, and fans automatically turn on.
 A large outdoor eating porch, not a common feature for a fast-food restaurant, has as many seats outside as the indoor dining space.
-(The restaurant is currently offering only drive-thru, carry out, and delivery options, but it will open for dine-in service at a later date.)
+(The restaurant is currently offering only drive-thru and delivery options, but it will open for , carry out and dine-in service at a later date.)
 “We’re hoping that that’ll give people the impetus to eat outside and we’ll learn how not to use energy,” she says.

 By shrinking energy use dramatically, the design makes it possible to power the entire 8,024 square-foot restaurant with only the solar panels on the roof, along with solar technology embedded in glass that provides shade over the outdoor eating area.
 As with most solar power, the panels send energy back into the local grid rather than directly powering the restaurant, but the total amount of energy generated is equal to what the restaurant will use over a year.
-The company plans to get a “zero energy” certification from the International Living Futures Institute over the coming year.
+The company plans to get a “zero energy” certification from the International Living Future Institute over the coming year.

 While the store is designed as a pilot—with extra features such as electricity-generating bikes that customers can ride to light up the golden arches above the store, and games at tables that teach kids about renewable electricity—many of the elements of the design can easily be incorporated elsewhere.
 “McDonald’s isn’t going to turn around tomorrow and tell all the franchisees that they have to have and put solar panels all over their store,” Ross Barney says.
 “But I do think that there will be some applications that can be used in all stores, and will be used in all stores, in the future.”
 As the cost of renewable energy continues to drop, it’s likely that it will become more common at restaurants.